econmang/raytracer_oneweekend/README.md

 Review: The discriminant is the part of the quadratic formula under the square root.

-If the discriminant is positive there are two real solutions, if zero there is one real solutions, if negative there are no real solutions.
+If the discriminant is positive there are two real solutions, if zero there is one real solution, if negative there are no real solutions.

 ## Progress:
 6.1 Shading with Surface Normals